Mentorship Programme FAQs

 What's needed to complete the application form?

 You can't save and return to the application form at a later time.
 We recommend that you preview the application essay questions here, and prepare your answers before completing the application form.
-When submitting the application, mentee applicants must attach a written letter of consent from their home institution/supervisor to take time away from training to complete the one-month face-to-face visit.
+When submitting the application, mentee applicants must attach a written letter of consent from their home institution/supervisor to take time away from training to complete the 2-week in-person placement.

 When will the Mentorship Programme begin?